chriskyfung/chriskyfung.github.io/_posts/2019-11-23-featured-tips-tricks-and-tools-for-tumblr-bloggers.md

 ### Remove the “Follow,” “Unfollow” and “Join Tumblr” buttons

-You can follow the procedures below to disable the Tumblr bottoms for non-Tumblr users:
+You can follow the procedures below to disable the Tumblr buttons for non-Tumblr users:

 1. In the Tumblr Dashboard, click on the _Account_ → **Edit Appearance**
 2. Click on **Edit Theme** button (same **Customize**)